Working with scientific literature - Impact, quality and finding

 In summary, the impact factor can be expressed by the following equation:

-The impact factors for journals of a particular field can be downloaded the the Journal Citation Reports, which requires a registration (Link).
+The impact factors for journals of a particular field can be downloaded the the Journal Citation Reports, which requires a subscription.

 Figure 1 shows the distribution impact factors of journals in the field of ‘plant science’ in the year 2009.